HapticFinance/docs/content/glossary.md

 Refers to the ability of the protocol to control its own liquidity on AMMs, as a result of the LP Bonding process.

 ### Tokenized debt asset (TDA)
-Staking in the Haptic protocol creates debt, which is represented by the tokenized debt asset, which is pegged 1:1 with the US Dollar.
+Staking in the Haptic protocol creates debt denominated in tokenized debt asset.
+The value of TDA is pegged 1:1 with the US Dollar.

 ### Collateralisation ratio (c-ratio)
 It represents the value of the collateral against the loaned funds.